NECC Library Mission & Vision Statements

 Responsibility for Selection

-The selection of library materials is a joint responsibility of the faculty and library staff.
-The library encourages faculty, students and staff to make recommendation for materials to be added to the collection.
+The selection of library materials is a joint responsibility of the librarians and library staff, with extensive input from faculty.
 Ultimate responsibility for the selection of library materials resides with the Director of Library Services.

 Withdrawal of Materials